cordovaputra/genshin-metaverse/README.md

 # posenet-3d-animation
-WebML Marathon Project I - Creating 3D Animation with PoseNet in Tensorflow, Kalidokit, ThreeJS and Mediapipe
+WebML Marathon Project - Creating 3D Animation with PoseNet in Tensorflow, Kalidokit, ThreeJS and Mediapipe

 ## How to run and test this project?
 1. Clone this repository with `git clone https://github.com/cordovaputra/posenet-3d-animation.git`